NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 This research project is driven by a very simple question: why do we remember things better when we read them aloud, than when we read them silently?
+There are many possible reasons: when we read aloud, we engage our motuh and larynx (motor system) and we hear ourselves speak (auditory perception).
+We also simply have to "do" a thing when we read a word aloud that we don't when we read silently, which may direct more attention to the word.
+All of these things might strengthen our memory for a word.
+In our research, we are using functional MRI scanning to examine what is different in the brain when we read aloud.
+In particular, we are using an advanced analysis technique known as _representational similarity analysis_ (RSA), which allows us to examine the distinct neural "fingerprints" of individual words, in different brain areas.

 {%
   include button.html